aferte/tutorial_LSST_cosmology/README.md

 # Tutorial KIPAC WL Cosmology

-Tutorial for KIPAC on cosmological inference with 3x2pt.
+Tutorial for KIPAC on cosmological inference with 3x2pt: analyze a simulated LSST Y10 3x2pt data vector (with SRD specificities) in LCDM using CosmoSIS.

 Instructions to run a full chain on sherlock: